Masterb1234/obsidian-post-webhook/README.md

-# Obsidian Post Webhook Plugin
+# Post Webhook Plugin

-Send your Obsidian notes to any webhook endpoint with YAML frontmatter support and attachment handling.
-Perfect for automating your note-taking workflow and integrating with external services, such as n8n, Make.com and Zapier.
+Send your Obsidian notes to any Webhook endpoint with YAML frontmatter support and attachment handling.
+Perfect for automating your note-taking workflow and integrating with external services.

 ## Features

-- 📤 Send note content to any webhook endpoint
+- 📤 Send note content to any Webhook endpoint
-- 📋 YAML frontmatter parsing and inclusion in the webhook payload
+- 📋 YAML frontmatter parsing and inclusion in the Webhook payload
-- 📎 Automatic attachment handling (images and files)
+- 📎 Automatic attachment handling
 - ⚡ Quick access through command palette
-- ⚙️ Simple configuration with webhook URL
-- 🧪 Built-in webhook testing functionality
+- 🧪 Built-in Webhook testing functionality

 ## Installation